 - Food, clearly marked with your name and departure date

-Laundry facilities are available at the Station for those who wish to use them, and there is a Laundromat in town.
+Laundry facilities are available at the Station for those who wish to use them.
 Please provide your own detergent.

 Pets are not allowed.
 Firearms are strictly prohibited.
-HBS is an extension of the UNC system and follows university rules regarding alcohol.
-Alcohol consumption is prohibited outside of the dorms.
+Highlands Biological Station is an extension of the UNC system and follows university rules regarding alcohol.
+Alcohol consumption is prohibited outside of the residences and dining hall.
 Underage drinking is strictly prohibited.

-To receive mail at HBS, please use the following address: Highlands Biological Station, Attn: Your Name (course name), 265 N. 6th St., Highlands, NC 28741.
+To receive mail during your stay, please use the following address: Highlands Biological Station, Attn: Your Name (course name), 265 N. 6th St., Highlands, NC 28741.

-There is no official check-in procedure.
-Please plan to arrive the Sunday before your course starts.
-For cleaning purposes, all students must vacate their room by noon on the Saturday at the end of your course.
-If your course meets that day, or if you have an exam, please plan to remove all of your personal items from the room before class begins so that the room is empty at noon.
+We have a self check-in procedure.
+Housing assignments are included in your acceptance e-mail and also posted at Weyman Hall across from the Thelma Howell Administration Building.
+Please arrive the Sunday before your course starts.
+For cleaning purposes, you must vacate your room by noon on the Saturday at the end of your course.
+If your course meets that day, or if you have an exam, please plan to remove all of your personal items from the room that morning.